This is my favorite mantra. It has four lines

 so on ......

-I chant it during the exhales, inhales or both.
+I chant it during the exhales, inhales, or both.
 It spreads relaxation into all parts of my body when practiced for an extended period.

 I have been chanting this mantra on waking up in the morning.
-I chant during the inhales and exhales.
+I chant it during the inhales and exhales.
 I like its impact on the mind and body.

 I have also been chanting "Oh God!
 Please help (Full name of the person whom I am working with or wish to help)".